CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 -   **User Data:** Stored in Firestore under user-specific paths for security and organization.
 -   **Error Handling:** Implemented for API calls (Google Sheets, Firebase) and user actions.
 -   **Prototyping:** Some features like Shared Space and Friends List are currently simulated on the client-side.
 Naming convention: "Team" for single-user character groups in Nexus, "Party" to be used for multi-user groups in Shared Space.
 -   **Markdown Display**: Basic server-side parsing for `game-rules.md` to convert headings and paragraphs to HTML for the "How to Play" page.
+Specific shop item list sections are now excluded.
 Full Markdown features (tables, inline styles) are not yet supported by this basic parser.

 ## 7. Open Questions / Assumptions
 -   **Combat UI/UX:** How will the detailed turn-based combat be represented and managed interactively in the app?